 Annapurna Circuit is one of the best ways to explore every high and low of the Annapurna Region.
 If there is any trek that covers most of the region, then it has to be this.
 Because of this reason, its trails invite thousands of trekkers from all over the world.
-It is such a trek that sees a constant flow of adventurers and travelers, which significantly increases in May, as it lies in the spring, peak trekking season.
+It is such a trek that sees a constant flow of adventurers and travelers, which significantly increases in May, as it falls within the spring peak trekking season.

 What makes May such an appealing month?
 What are its pros and cons?
-During May, nature awakens from its winter slumber, filling the air with vibrant fragrances as landscapes come to life with blooming flowers and lush greenery.
+During May, nature awakens from its winter slumber, filling the air with vibrant scents as landscapes come alive with blooming flowers and lush greenery.
 Annapurna Circuit Trek in May presents its own set of challenges, requiring a unique approach to preparation.
 Let’s explore the various aspects that make May an ideal month for this trek.

 Why Annapurna Circuit in May?